hantuzun/hr-code/README.md

 ### Disadvantages
  * Unlikely to be adopted by default camera applications even decades later due to network effects.
  * Larger size required for the same information and scanner quality.
+ * Harder recognition due to 1 corner block rather than 3 corner blocks as in QR code.
+ * Complex error correction implementations are required for client codes.

 ## Specification